 - feeling compelled to avoid or leave a given situation or wanting to run away

 Accessing help for anxiety

-There are many techniques for managing anxiety on your own, but when you’re experiencing an anxiety condition rather than more everyday nervousness, it can be hard to implement them without help from a therapist or counselor.
+There are many techniques for managing anxiety on your own, but when you’re experiencing an anxiety condition rather than more everyday nervousness, it can be hard to implement them without help from a therapist or counsellor.
 If you’re in the midst of an episode of anxiety, try yoga or other breathing exercises, mindfulness practise (check out our guide), or listening to music to calm yourself down in the moment.
 If there are songs, yoga videos, or meditations that you really like, it can be useful to have them ready to go on your computer or phone so that you can turn to them as soon as you need them.